hannahburkhardt/hannahburkhardt.github.io/index.md

-I'm Hannah, a first year Ph.D. student in the Biomedical and Health Informatics (BHI) program at the [University of Washington](http://bime.uw.edu/).
+I'm Hannah, a Ph.D. student in the Biomedical and Health Informatics (BHI) program at the [University of Washington](http://bime.uw.edu/) since 2018.
 My advisor is [Trevor Cohen](http://bime.uw.edu/faculty/trevor-cohen/).
+I also work with [Bill Lober and the Clinical Informatics Research Group (CIRG)](https://www.cirg.washington.edu/) and [Reza Hosseini Ghomi and the DigiPsych Lab](http://www.rezahosseinighomi.com/about.html).
-I am interested in clinical informatics, especially clinical decision support and predictive analytics; mobile health; distributional representations and semantics; and data science and machine learning for all things BHI.
+I am interested in clinical informatics, especially clinical decision support and predictive analytics; mobile health; distributional representations and semantics; mental health informatics; and data science and machine learning for all things BHI.

 Check out [my LinkedIn page](https://www.linkedin.com/in/hannahburkhardt/)!